-A Software that creates your company organisation chart for free
+A Software that creates your company Org chart for free

 If you don’t want to waste time editing templates that will be outdated as soon as there is a change in the team, instead you can use a software for creating organisation charts.
-With Factorial you can create your organisation chart in seconds and also completely free.
+With Factorial you can create your orgchart in seconds and also completely free.

 Both the software to create organisation charts and the other features are totally free.
 Our business model is very simple and allows us to continue offering a quality software for Human Resources managers from SMBs without the need for the company or the workers to assume any cost or monthly payment.

-Here’s a very simple example to see how your chart would look:
+Here’s a very simple example to see how your Organisation chart would look: